prior-technology/SymbolicTransformer/README.md

 ## Current task

 Add an expand function or rule which replaces transformer with the blocks it contains.
+This needs to be worked through in more detail.

 [![Build Status](https://github.com/prior-technology/SymbolicTransformer/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/prior-technology/SymbolicTransformer/actions/workflows/CI.yml?query=branch%3Amain)